Center for Municipal Finance

 Director, Center for Municipal Finance

-Justin Marlowe is a Research Professor at Harris and serves as Associate Director of the Center for Municipal Finance.
-He has published six books on state and local finance, including Public Debt Management: Strategy and Evidence (forthcoming, Cambridge University Press) and the first open textbook for public financial management, Financial Strategy for Public Managers (with Sharon Kioko, 2018).
-Since 2017 he has served as Editor-in-Chief of Public Budgeting & Finance, the field’s flagship academic outlet.
-In 2018 he was elected to the National Academy of Public Administration, and he currently serves on advisory boards for the Government Finance Officers Association, the Governmental Accounting Standards Board, the National Academies of Science, and several state and local governments.
+Justin Marlowe is a Research Professor at Harris and serves as Director of the Center for Municipal Finance.
+He has published six books including Public Debt Management: Strategy and Evidence (forthcoming, Cambridge University Press) and the first open textbook for public financial management, Financial Strategy for Public Managers (with Sharon Kioko, 2018).
+He is also Editor-in-Chief of the Municipal Finance Journal, he serves on the Government Finance Officers Association’s Standing Committee on Governmental Debt Management, and he sits on the Board of Trustees of the Vantage Trust Company.
+He is an admitted expert witness in federal and state courts, in 2018 he was elected to the National Academy of Public Administration, and he has served on technical advisory bodies for the Governmental Accounting Standards Board, the National Academies of Science, the Chicago Metropolitan Agency for Planning, and many other governments, non-profits and for-profit entities.
 His column in Government Finance Review is read by municipal finance practitioners across North America, and he is proud to co-host the CMF-sponsored podcast – “The Public Money Pod.”

 Learn more about Justin Marlowe